DashBookProject/Plotly-Dash/Bonus-Content/Components/buttons.md

 ## Dash Bootstrap dbc.Button

-In the app above, the button is a simple html button with the default style.
 Rather than customizing the style with css, this app uses a button from the `bootstrap-components` library.
-You will see that the buttons are styled with fonts, colors of the Bootstrap theme.
+You will see that the buttons are styled with fonts, colors and other design features of the Bootstrap theme.

 Bootstrap uses a subset of all colors to create a smaller color palette for generating color schemes.
-They these colors have the names "primary", "secondary", "success", "warning" and "danger".
+They these colors have the names "primary", "secondary", "success", "warning", "danger" and "info".
 Using the color pallet from the theme makes it easy to create a beautiful app with a consistent design.

-Note that we use the `className` prop to add margin to the button.
+Note that we use the `className` prop.
+The "me-1" adds margin so there is space between the buttons.
 See the all the Bootstrap utility classes at the [Dash Bootstrap Cheatsheet](https://dashcheatsheet.pythonanywhere.com/) app.
 This handy cheatsheet is made by a co-author of "The Book of Dash".

 ![button-bootstrap](https://user-images.githubusercontent.com/72614349/191816622-e70ac131-f0cd-44cc-9b3e-1c568a2dc654.png)